bznick98/Focus_Stacking/README.md

 # Focus Stacking
 Focus stacking is a technique used in photography to increase the depth of field in an image by combining multiple images taken at different focus distances into a single image with greater sharpness and clarity from foreground to background.
 The process involves taking multiple shots of the same scene, each with a different focus distance, and then combining them into one single clear image.

+In this project, I chose a pyramid-based method for decomposition, blending and fusion to achieve better final image quality.

 Input Image Sequences      |  Result :-------------------------:|:-------------------------:
 ![](/assets/fly.gif)   |  ![](/assets/fly-result.jpg)